 - Smoking is neither permitted in the Peabody Public Library building nor within 8 feet of any door.

 - The use of alcoholic beverages is not permitted in the Peabody Public Library Building.

 Applicants are responsible for damages to facilities and equipment and for provision of clean up.
+Any damage to Library property is the responsibility of the meeting room user.
 Should an applicant damage the facilities and/or equipment of the Peabody Public Library, such applicant shall be responsible to pay the cost of repair or replacement and/or cost of cleanup.
 Should an applicant fail to pay and the Peabody Public Library must resort to the court to collect any debt owed, the applicant shall be responsible for reasonable attorney fees and all court costs incurred.

 Online Meeting Room Reservations